Office Rookies Who Ask for the World

 Absolutely not!
 The normal length of a résumé is two to three pages (at most).
 It is fine to have addendum pages such as a list of references or published articles.
 A one-page résumé is only appropriate for a recent college grad.

-Dealing With the Jerk at Work
+The Jerk at Work

 Did you ever stop to wonder why the television sitcom The Office, which features a first-class office jerk — the boss, no less — is so popular?
 Simple.
 For starters, it’s a theme to which so many of us can relate.
 If you’ve ever worked in an office, chances are you’ve encountered an office jerk — that annoying co-worker whose ridiculous antics or downright inappropriate behavior wreaks havoc on the productivity and morale of every other office employee.
 It’s also a lot easier to laugh at the office jerk whose cubicle is nowhere near yours.